UPS prioritizes heat safety for employees

 Watch as UPS drivers from San Antonio try the new cooling gear.

-We’re challenging ourselves to continue exploring solutions that can help keep our employees safe—especially on hot days.
-Together, we’re recharging our commitment to the health and safety of our people and helping everyone work safely year-round.
+We continually explore solutions that can help keep our employees safe – together, we’re recharging our commitment to the health and safety of our people and helping everyone work safely year-round.

 UPS and the Teamsters reached an agreement about vehicle heat safety.
 Learn more here.